madeleinejdavis/interiors.madeleinedavis.com/README.md

 # About

 I am a life long organizer and design nut.
 I was born, raised and am living in Brooklyn, NY.
 I graduated with a BFA in Furniture Design from the Rhode Island School of Design.
+To see my furniture portfolio visit <a href="http://furniture.madeleinedavis.com/" target="_blank">furniture.madeleinedavis.com</a>.
 I am a nester who loves to help others master their organizational fears and rouse their inner interior designer.
 I love a good read and a happy dog.
+See what inspires me at <a href="http://madeleinedvs.tumblr.com/" target="_blank">madeleinedvs.tumblr.com.</a>